Pope Francis has announced a Year of St. Joseph in honor of the 150th anniversary of the proclamation of Joseph as patron of the Universal Church.

 The Holy Father wrote Patris corde against the backdrop of the Covid-19 pandemic, which, he says, has helped us see more clearly the importance of “ordinary” people who, though far from the limelight, exercise patience and offer hope every day.
 In this, they resemble St. Joseph, “the man who goes unnoticed, a daily, discreet and hidden presence,” who nonetheless played “an incomparable role in the history of salvation.”

-Bishop Joseph E. Strickland has joined the Diocese of Tyler to this observance and a number of activities and celebrations will be announced soon.
-Check this page for updates as they are announced.
+Bishop Joseph E. Strickland is encouraging all in the Diocese of Tyler to participate in this special year and a number of activities and celebrations are planned (see below).

 Year of St. Joseph Resources